ait530/vue-weather/README.md

 Weather application with Vue

-This application is a clean mobile-responsive interface for checking weather using the Vue.js framework.
+This application is a clean mobile-responsive interface for outputting desired weather data for a location using the Vue.js framework.

 A single js file, ```vue-weather.js```, is used to output all of the features of vue.js

 API: https://openweathermap.org/api

 Vue Instance

 ```
+HTML
+<div id="app"></div>

+vue-weather.js
 var app = new Vue({

 })